dhvitOP/bcfd-bdfd-clone/README.md

 Also It is fully made by me lol
 # Problems
 Having Errors?
 Create Issue or contact me on Discord my tag is - DHVIT#7547
+# Important
+First of all star otherwise i will eat your icecream So, After Setting up the whole Project go in https://yourwebsite.com/bots and replace yourwebsite.com with your website where you hosted it (if hosting on your pc/locally than it will be https://localhost:8000/bots)